FINANCIAL AID RATE96%

 Admission Requirements & Details

-The admission details below may provide a better idea of the students UNM accepts.
+The admission details below may provide a better idea of the students University of New Mexico accepts.
 The details may include application requirements and recommendations, as well as any AP credits that may be transferred.

 College Credits Accepted